 Hasbrouck Project Pre-feasibility Study

-The Hasbrouck Project consists of the Hasbrouck and the Three Hills deposits and surrounding land package, located near Tonopah, Nevada.
-All dollar values presented are in U.S. dollars and are on a 100% project basis.
+The Hasbrouck Gold Project consists of the Hasbrouck Mine and the Three Hills Mine plus surrounding land package, located near Tonopah, Nevada.
+All dollar values presented are U.S. dollars and are on a 100% project basis.
 Highlights include:

 - 594,000 recoverable gold-equivalent ounces